How to Use Excel VBA Border Weight Property (8 Methods)

 Code Breakdown

-Here, I have used a different dataset.
-This dataset contains some employee information, now I want to mark the department named IT.
-So, this is an example of how you can change the border weight based on a cell having a specified string.
+In this method, we’ll focus on a different dataset containing employee information.
+Suppose you want to highlight the department named IT.
+This approach demonstrates how to adjust the border weight based on whether a cell contains a specified string.

 Code of How to Use String in Condition